crazyrussianhacker69/stupid/README.md

-Behold, the birth of the world's best record management system.
+Behold, the birth of the world’s best record management Express system.
+Build forms, store records, and print files in seconds.
+No unecessary bloat guaranteed;)
-This repository focuses more on the mechanics of the system, hence, the ugly UI.